 Do I sell the Makeup?

 When I first started featured makeup in my videos I would sometimes buy products to feature in videos and then resell later.
 I still have that intention with many products you see in my other ASMR videos like toys and collectables.
 I did swatch an eyeshadow palette one time before selling it and sanitized it with alcohol before shipping it off.
-The seller knew it was swatched and said they couldn’t even tell it had been swatched when they received it.
+The buyer knew it was swatched and said they couldn’t even tell it had been swatched when they received it.
 I do regret doing that, however, and will no longer sell or giveaway products of any kind that I have swatched.

-In the past I did sell items that I had not swatched but merely showed off and tapped on.
+In the past I have also soldl items that I had not swatched but merely showed off and tapped on.
 I may sell product like that in the future if I receive something I will not swatch, but as long as my channels continue to do well I will no doubt include any hypothetical item like that in a giveaway.
 Most items that are on my channel are swatched and/or tested in some way to provide ASMR, an aesthetic experience, and product information for my viewers so I cannot give away or sell 99.99% of the products in my videos.

 I hope this post addressed any questions or concerns you may have regarding this issue.